High School Math: Understand it, Ace it!

 Understanding is the key for Math success.
 Understand it, Ace it!

-Successful Math students understand the material, struggling students try to learn it.
-This course helps you understand the most important high school Math topics and apply that understanding to answer a wide range of problems.
-I’ve taught frustrated students who knew every theorem and equation but were unable to answer exam questions.
-Why?
-Because you can never anticipate how a Math question will be presented.
-But if you truly understand the material it doesn’t matter, you can still nail your answers!
+Math students often say they know every theorem and equation but are unable to answer exam questions - sound familiar?
+Why is this?
+Because you can never anticipate how a question will be presented.
+But if you really understand the material it doesn’t matter, you can still nail your answers!

 Why this Course?

 This course has been carefully designed based on my experience of successfully teaching students with wide-ranging abilities.
 Take this course and you'll understand these ideas in ways that I know work.
-You'll also benefit from over 700 carefully selected practice questions which will increase your confidence and prepare you to nail tests and exams.
+You'll also benefit from over 700 carefully created practice questions which will increase your confidence and prepare you to ace tests and exams.

 What to Expect on this Course